typelevel/skunk/modules/docs/src/main/paradox/tutorial/Setup.md

 Here are some modifications that will cause runtime failures.
 Give them a try and see how Skunk responds.

-- Try running with an invalid user or database name.
+- Try running with an invalid user, password, or database name.
 - Introduce a typo into the SQL string.
 - Change the decoder from `date` to another type like `timestamp`.